- Dialysis definition and facts

-- Dialysis is a procedure that is a substitute for many of the normal duties of the kidneys.
+- Kidney dialysis is a procedure that is a substitute for many of the normal functions of the kidneys.

-- Dialysis allows patients with kidney failure a chance to live productive lives.
+- Dialysis allows people with kidney failure (renal failure) a chance to live productive lives.

-- There are two types of dialysis: hemodialysis and peritoneal dialysis.
+- There are two main types of dialysis, hemodialysis and peritoneal dialysis.

 What is dialysis?

 The kidneys are responsible for filtering waste products from the blood.
-Dialysis is a procedure that is a substitute for many of the normal duties of the kidneys.
-The kidneys are two organs located on either side of the back of the abdominal cavity.
+Dialysis is a procedure that is a substitute for many of the normal functions of the kidneys.
+The kidneys are two organs located on either side in the back of the abdominal cavity.
 Dialysis can allow individuals to live productive and useful lives, even though their kidneys no longer work adequately.
-Statistics from 2007 showed approximately 389,000 patients were reveiving dialysis in the United states.
-At the end of 2009, more than 871,000 people were being treated for end stage renal disease.
+Statistics from 2015, U.S. Renal Data System Annual Data Report (USRDS), showed approximately 468,000 patients were receiving dialysis in the United States.
+More than an additional 193,000 patients had a functioning kidney transplant for end stage renal disease.

 Dialysis helps the body by performing the functions of failed kidneys.
 The kidney has many roles.
 An essential job of the kidney is to regulate the body's fluid balance.
 It does this by adjusting the amount of urine that is excreted on a daily basis.
 On hot days, the body sweats more.
 Thus, less water needs to be excreted through the kidneys.
 On cold days, the body sweats less.
 Thus, urine output needs to be greater in order to maintain the proper balance within the body.
 It is the kidney's job to regulate fluid balance by adjusting urine output.